Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant

-We performed 10 simulations for each value of the scaling of the pebble flux ${S_{{\rm peb}}}$.
-We do not model the long-term dynamical evolution of these systems.
+We performed ten simulations for each value of the pebble flux scaling ${S_{{\rm peb}}}$.
+We did not model the long-term dynamical evolution of these systems.
 We stop our simulations at the end of the gas disk phase, namely at 5~Myr.
-Due to the large number of simulations to be conducted in this section and in order to save cpu time we also set the disk inner edge in these simulations at about ${\rm r_{in}\simeq0.3~AU}$.
+Due to the large number of simulations to be conducted in this section and in order to save central processing unit (CPU) time, we also set the disk inner edge in these simulations to about ${\rm r_{\rm in}\simeq0.3~AU}$.
 The location of the disk inner edge in simulations modeling the formation of hot super-Earth system have been typically assumed to be around 0.1~AU \citep{cossouetal14,izidoroetal17,ogiharaetal18,lambrechtsetal18}.
-We likewise set the disk inner edge at ${\rm r_{in}\simeq0.1~AU}$ in our simulations of Section \ref{sec:super-Earth}.
-However, here we set ${\rm r_{in}\simeq0.3~AU}$ and use a larger integration timestep to conduct this large batch of simulations without degrading the quality of our results.
-In this section we infer the planets' final compositions by tracking the source of the accreted material in terms of icy and silicate pebbles.
+We likewise set the disk inner edge to ${\rm r_{in}\simeq0.1~AU}$ in our simulations of Section \ref{sec:super-Earth}.
+However, here we set ${\rm r_{in}\simeq0.3~AU}$ and use a larger integration time-step to conduct this large batch of simulations without degrading the quality of our results.
+In this section, we infer the final compositions of the planets by tracking the source of the accreted material in terms of icy and silicate pebbles.